-Really Simple SSL checks if there is a valid SSL certificate, and if it can find the marker from the mixed content fixer in the html of your website.
-In some cases, the request does not receive a valid response.
-This can have several causes:
+Really Simple Security checks if there is a valid SSL certificate, and if it can find the marker from the Mixed Content Fixer in the HTML of your website.
+In some cases, the plugin’s request does not receive a valid response.
+There can be several causes for this:

 Server or plugin security blocks the request

-If the front-end of your website loads without any issues, this is probably the case in your situation.
+If the front-end of your website loads without any issues when visiting it in your browser, this is probably the case in your situation.
 The warning is a false positive and can be safely ignored.
-A false positive can occur on some hosting environments where the hosting provider doesn’t allow the plugin to retrieve the webpage.
+A false positive can occur on some environments, for example due to a security mechanism that prevents the plugin from successfully retrieving the webpage.

 Does the front-end return a warning or error?
 Please follow the steps below to diagnose and fix the issue.